VyshnaviVunnamatla/Iris-Dataset/README.md

 1. Data Loading and Exploration:

    -Loaded the dataset and inspected the first few rows to understand its structure.

    -Summary statistics of the dataset were generated.

-2. Data Visualization:
+3. Data Visualization:

    -Plotted pairwise relationships between the features using scatter plots.

    -Created histograms for each feature to visualize the distribution.

    -Visualized the relationship between features and the species using box plots and violin plots.

 3. Machine Learning Models:

    -Split the dataset into training and testing sets.

    -Applied several classification models, including:

-   K-Nearest Neighbors (KNN)
+     --K-Nearest Neighbors (KNN)

-   Support Vector Machine (SVM)
+     --Support Vector Machine (SVM)

-   Random Forest Classifier
+     --Random Forest Classifier

    -Evaluated the models' performance based on accuracy, precision, recall, and F1-score.